carlosonunez/blog.carlosnunez.me/content/post/how-to-sre-ify-your-react-app-with-prometheus.md

 configuring that server.

-I spent several hours figuring out how to get React and Prom talking to each other (and finding surprisingly little in instrumenting a React app wtih Prom).
+I spent several hours figuring out how to get React and Prom talking to each other (and finding surprisingly little in instrumenting a React app with Prom).
 I succeeded!
 It was WAY easier than I thought.

 I hope this blog post saves you hours of pain.
 Apologies for any JavaScript errors or misgivings;